Beagles are usually bouncy dogs, but when Millie the Beagle started 'hopping' the vet knew this wasn't normal Beagle behaviour.

 2 Days post-op

-She came in to see Carl 2 days post surgery and she was using her right leg better than her left!
+She came in to see the Clinical Director 2 days post surgery and she was using her right leg better than her left!
 A clear indicator that she was managing the pain well and she had been uncomfortable on the leg before surgery.

 At week 3 she was allowed to go out on gentle walks (on the lead) with her owner, she enjoyed getting out and about and was desperate to run across the fields.

 At 10 weeks post surgery, she finally got to run across the fields (although she did this before the vet gave her the all clear - when she escaped from the garden).
-Carl was very pleased with her progress and with how strong the right leg had healed, so it was time to do her left leg.
+The Clinical Director was very pleased with her progress and with how strong the right leg had healed, so it was time to do her left leg.

 Surgery on the left leg also went very well, without complications and Millie is now walking with a spring in her step (but this time a good one!).
 She is more active and happier, clearly more comfortable.